-As shown in figure 4, the standard formula indicates that, at 31st December 2019, 34% of CLIAI's basic capital requirement is held in respect of market risk.
+As shown in figure 3, the standard formula indicates that, at 31st December 2021, 40% of CLIAI's basic capital requirement is held in respect of market risk.
 The key market risks CLIAI is exposed to are equity risk and currency risk.
-CLIAI is also exposed to spread risk, interest rate risk and concentration risk, which are included in the calculation of market risk.
+In terms of SCR risk components, CLIAI is also exposed to spread risk, interest rate risk and concentration risk, which are included in the overall calculation of market risk.
 However these are of lower materiality than equity and currency risk, and so are not discussed further in this report.